bmcfee/dstbook/content/ch05-fourier/intro.md

 4. Understanding the frequency domain
 5. Examples

-From this chapter onward, we'll be making extensive use of complex numbers.
+From this chapter onward, we'll be making extensive use of [complex numbers](complex).
-If you're not yet comfortable with complex numbers, now would be a good time to review the [appendix](/appendix/Complex).